Sector-F-Labs/ratatoskr/README.md

 ## 📃 License

-This project is licensed under the GNU General Public License v2.0 (GPL-2.0) - see the LICENSE.md file for details.
+This project is licensed under the BSD 3-Clause License - see the LICENSE.md file for details.